mslonina/Mechanic/Overview.md

 Overview
 --------

-The Mechanic is a task management system and host software framework developed to help in conducting massive numerical simulations.
+The Mechanic is a task management system and a host software framework developed to help in conducting massive numerical simulations.
 It provides powerful and flexible user API with unified data storage and management.
 It relies on the core-module approach, which allows to separate numerical problem from the common programming tasks, such as setup,